MaxB0u/ML-EPFL/README.md

 # Testing

-The test data is loaded from the test.csv dataset and is preprocessed with the same steps as during the training.
+The test data is loaded from the `test.csv` file and is preprocessed with the same steps as during the training.

 From the trained model weights, labels are predicted on the test data.
-The labels and their correesponding id are then stored in the submission.csv file in the /dataset folder.
+The labels and their correesponding id are then stored in the `submission.csv` file in the `/dataset` folder.
 That file can then be used for submission on the competition on AIcrowd and is the output of the program.

 # Authors
-Maxime Bourassa
+Maxime Bourassa\
-Nitish Ravishankar
+Nitish Ravishankar\
-Agastya
+Agastya Jha